 Goldens are known to be calm and easy to train.
 What makes them some of the smartest dogs is that they’re only too happy to “comply with commands or tasks asked of them by their owners, and they can be relied upon to be consistent with their behavior in a variety of situations,” says Dr. Cline.
 Golden retrievers are used as service, search and rescue, and therapy dogs.

 A true working dog, these sleek dogs are in demand for their intelligence, trainability, and protective personalities, according to Dr. Hauser.
 They’re a quick study as service dogs, particularly in law enforcement, say Steffen and Dr. Hughes.
 “Dobermans are so mentally active that they get bored without sufficient intellectual stimulation,” points out Caleb Backe, a health and wellness expert for Maple Holistics.
-It may cost a bundle to own a dog (and this is exactly how much it costs), but if you’re looking for a guard dog, a Doberman may actually be worth it.

 Labs (like goldens) show good judgment and bravery, according to Ichir, which makes them wonderful service dogs, especially for people with disabilities.
 They’ve been ranked among the smartest dogs because they are highly emotionally intelligent and trainable, according to our panel of experts.
-Here are the 18 best dog breeds for kids.

 These big-eared pups are one of the oldest dog breeds—their line can be traced back almost 700 years—which means they’ve had generations of breeding to become one of the smartest around, say Steffen and Dr. Hughes.
-Papillons excel at both agility-training and trick-training.
+Papillons excel at both agility training and trick training.

 Australian cattle dog